graphql/graphql-spec/spec/Section 6 -- Execution.md

 calling {CollectFields()}.
 Each entry in the grouped field set is a list of fields that share a response key (the alias if defined, otherwise the field name).
-This ensures all fields with the same response key (including those in referenced fragments) are executed at the same time.
-A deferred selection set's fields will not be included in the grouped field set.
-Rather, a record representing the deferred fragment and additional context will be stored in a list.
-The executor revisits and resumes execution for the list of deferred fragment records after the initial execution is initiated.
-This deferred execution would ‘re-execute’ fields with the same response key that were present in the grouped field set.
+This ensures all fields with the same response key (including those in referenced fragments) are executed at the same time. {CollectFields} also returns a list of references to any encountered deferred fragments within the selection set.
+A deferred selection set's fields will be included in the grouped field set, but execution may be delayed in the absence of overlapping non-deferred fields.
+The executor executes each field exactly once, guaranteeing consistent results.

+Information derived from the presence of a `@defer` directive on a fragment is returned as a Defer Usage record, unique to the label, a structure containing:

+- {label}: value of the corresponding argument to the `@defer` directive.
+- {priority}: a positive integer derived the `@defer` directive's location within the operation, with lower numbers representing higher priorities.
+  Nested defers at different levels within the operation cause further increase in the priority value, with nested `@defer` directive at the same level not causing any change in priority.

+Information derived from the presence of a `@stream` directive on a field is returned as a Stream Usage record, a structure containing:

+- {label}: value of the corresponding argument to the `@stream` directive.
+- {initialCount}: value of the corresponding argument to the `@stream` directive.

+Information about all fields sharing a response key are stored within Field Group records, structures containing:

+- {parentType}: the type of the parent object for this field.
+- {fieldName}: the name of this field.
+- {fields}: a map of lists of collected field nodes, indexed by the Defer Usage record corresponding to the originating enclosing deferred fragment, or by {undefined} if the field is not contained by a deferred fragment.
+- {streamUsage}: information derived from any `@stream` directive on this field.
+- {priority}: the overall priority for this field group, equivalent to the lowest priority of any indexing Defer Usage records within the {fields}, or 0, if any field nodes without Defer Usage records are present.
+- {parentFieldGroup}: the parent Field Group record, or undefined, if this is the root field group.

 As an example, collecting the fields of this selection set would collect two instances of the field `a` and one of field `b`: